-Harbor Freight likes to advertise their tool as being comparable to DeWalt.
-So we decided to take a more objective look at what the numbers say about their top competitors.
-Let's meet the contestants of this not-so-heavyweight competition: Harbor Freight Hercules vs. DeWalt 20V Max Impact Driver.
+Harbor Freight often claims that their tools are comparable to DeWalt’s.
+To determine the truth behind these claims, we decided to take a closer, more objective look at the numbers comparing their top competitors.
+In this article, we will examine the Harbor Freight Hercules 20V Max Impact Driver 63380 and the DeWalt 20V Max Impact Driver DCF888.

 Harbor Freight Hercules 20V Max Impact Driver 63380